Writing a business plan for a gynecologist can be an intimidating task, especially for those just starting.

 The financial plan section is where we will include the financial forecast we talked about earlier in this guide.

-Now that you have a clear idea of the content of a gynecologist business plan, let's look at some of the tools you can use to create yours.
+Now that you have a clear idea of the content of a gynecologist practice business plan, let's look at some of the tools you can use to create yours.

 - Using specialized business planning software,